hannobraun/notebooks/work-log.md

 As I move more into physical projects, this doesn't work as well.
 But I do really like that daily commit as a way to track my habit, and I've decided I want to keep it.
 Hence this work log.
 Whenever I do work on this project that otherwise wouldn't result in a commit to this repository, I document it here.

+## 2022-05-04

+Printed the new prototype for the hole jig.
+Looks good so far.
+Will try it out on the weekend.

 ## 2022-04-30

 Tried using the hole drilling jig.
 The paper stack doesn't fit in it, which is a showstopper problem.
 I have ideas for a design that is less reliant on high precision.